nor236/nanofish-client/README.md

 # Nanofish

-A lightweight, `no_std` HTTP client for embedded systems built on Embassy networking with zero-copy response handling.
+A lightweight, `no_std` HTTP client and server for embedded systems built on Embassy networking with zero-copy response handling.

 Nanofish is designed for embedded systems with limited memory.
-It provides a simple HTTP client that works without heap allocation, making it suitable for microcontrollers and `IoT` devices.
+It provides a simple HTTP client and server that works without heap allocation, making it suitable for microcontrollers and `IoT` devices.
 The library uses zero-copy response handling where response data is borrowed directly from user-provided buffers, keeping memory usage predictable and efficient.

 ## Key Features